Kelli Goss

-Kelli Amanda Goss (born February 1, 1992) is an American film and television actress.
+Kelli Goss is an American film and television actress.
 She began her career appearing in a recurring roles in the Nickelodeon comedy series Big Time Rush (2010–13) and on the CBS daytime soap opera The Young and the Restless (2013–15).
 From 2016 to 2020, Goss played the role of Heather Roth in the Netflix comedy series The Ranch.
-Most recently, she played main character Vanessa on the CBS sitcom United States of Al.
+From 2021 to 2022, she played main character Vanessa on the CBS sitcom United States of Al.